Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Abstract

 \section{Abstract}

-This paper studies a class of distributed bilevel optimization (DBO) problems with a coupled inner-level subproblem.
-Existing approaches typically rely on hypergradient estimations involving computationally expensive Hessian information.
-To address this, we propose an equivalent constrained reformulation by treating the inner-level subproblem as an inequality constraint, and introduce an adaptive penalty function to properly penalize both inequality and consensus constraints based on subproblem properties.
-Moreover, we propose a loopless distributed algorithm, \ALGNAME, that employs multiple-timescale updates to solve each subproblem asymptotically without requiring Hessian information.
-Theoretically, we establish convergence rates of \( \mathcal{O}(\frac{\kappa^4}{(1-\rho)^2 K^{1/3}}) \) for nonconvex-strongly-convex cases and \( \mathcal{O}(\frac{\kappa^2}{(1-\rho)^2 K^{2/3}}) \) for distributed min-max problems.
-Our analysis shows the clear dependence of convergence performance on bilevel heterogeneity, the adaptive penalty parameter, and network connectivity, with a weaker assumption on heterogeneity requiring only bounded first-order heterogeneity at the optimum.
-Numerical experiments validate our theoretical findings.
+This paper considers a class of distributed bilevel optimization (DBO) problems with a coupled inner-level subproblem.
+Existing approaches typically rely on hypergradient estimations involving computationally expensive Hessian evaluation.
+To address this, we approximate the DBO problem as a minimax problem by properly designing a penalty term that enforces both the constraint imposed by the inner-level subproblem and the consensus among the decision variables of agents.
+Moreover, we propose a loopless distributed algorithm, \ALGNAME, that employs multiple-timescale updates to solve the approximate problem asymptotically without requiring Hessian computation.
+Theoretically, we establish sharp convergence rates for nonconvex-strongly-convex settings and for distributed minimax problems as special cases.
+Our analysis reveals a clear dependence of convergence performance on node heterogeneity, penalty parameters, and network connectivity, with a weaker assumption on heterogeneity that only requires bounded gradients at the optimum.
+Numerical experiments corroborate our theoretical results.